Review: Doom 3: BFG Edition

 Basically everything that was wrong with the other games.

 With the exception of the bonus levels I mentioned above, everything that is a problem or concern about Doom, Doom II, Doom 3, or Resurrection of Evil is still a problem here.
-Its just easier to notice thanks to the improved lighting.
+It's just easier to notice thanks to the improved lighting.

 You can go back and read through those reviews for specifics if you want, but a quick recap of the problems found in these games includes: graphic violence, gore, swearing, many references to demons and Hell, and the ability to harm friendly humans.
-The latter is required to earn some of the achievements, as its the only way to get access to some PDAs.
+The latter is required to earn some of the achievements, as it's the only way to get access to some PDAs.